florianmende/thesis-llm-test-generation/README.md

 This repository was developed in the context of the bachelor thesis "Automated Unit Test Generation with Large Language Models" by Florian Mende.

+For the code that was used for evaluation refer to the [evaluation repository](https://github.com/florianmende/thesis-evaluation).

 ## Setup

 ### Python requirements